 It's worldwide.
 A shop with the large sign reading FCUK exists within a prestigious shopping complex in Malaysia.

 The MicroSoft Critical Update Notification Tool.
-Google it.
+Type it out.

 SCRAM - Safety Control Rod Axe-Man - an emergency shutdown of a nuclear reactor (and is precisely what you'd want to do in the event of a meltdown).

 In fact, it's unclear whether the acronym was originally even there at the time it's first credited (the Manhattan Project); some of the people involved say it was, some claim it was a backronym years later.

 The nuclear industry loves giving reactor designs acronym names.
 The Canadian nuclear industry's reactor uses heavy-water (in which ordinary hydrogen's heavier isotope Deuterium replaces said "ordinary" hydrogen) as its neutron moderator, allowing it to run on natural (read: un-enriched) uranium, thus giving their reactor design the name Canada Deuterium Uranium spelling CANDU.
 (It helps that because of how light hydrogen is, the neutron doubles deuterium's mass which actually does appreciably change chemistry, so Deuterium is one of only two isotopes to have a distinct chemical symbol from its element's most prevalent isotope, the other being Tritium, which is also a hydrogen isotope.
 Deuterium's symbol is D, and Tritium's symbol is T)

 Also from Canada, the Multipurpose Applied Physics Lattice Experiment reactor design is, to this day, one of the most popular reactors worldwide for use in the production of radio-isotopes that are used almost exclusively for medical applications.
 Conveniently its initials spell out the name of Canada's official national tree.